zoulou421/hangman-game/README.md

 ## 🚀 About Author
-Bonevy BEBY is an Accross Plateforms Archictecturer, an Engineer and Trainer.
+Bonevy BEBY is a Software Engineer,an Accross Plateforms Archictecturer and a Trainer.
 He's also passionnate with DevOPs and Cloud Services.

 ## 🛠 Skills